apollographql/apollo-federation-subgraph-compatibility/implementations/appsync/README.md

 # Federated service hosted on AWS AppSync

+## Pre-requisite
+* An AWS Account to deploy the AppSync API
+* NodeJS

 ## Deploy

 To deploy your own version of this `products` service on AppSync you will need to